-The owner could demolish the building and build a new 100,000 sq ft building.
+The owner could demolish the building and build a new building of 100,000 sq ft.

 Air Rights NYC – Zoning Lot Merger

 A zoning lot merger is when you combine 2 or more zoning lots in order to do the zoning calculations of two or more properties as if they were one.
 This allows the property owner to distribute the unused development rights to any one of the properties.
 Zoning Lot Mergers do not require the tax lots to be combined.
-The individual tax lots can be owned by one owner or multiple owners.
+The individual tax lots can be owned by one owner or separate owners.
 The individual tax lots can be merged as well or kept separate.
 Do not confuse the term zoning lot with tax lots they are two different things.
 A zoning lot is the basis of all zoning calculations.
 It can be made of one tax lot or many tax lots as long as they are all adjacent.
 If you do a zoning lot merger for air rights you cannot separate the zoning lot later.

 If there are 2 properties next to each other and each is allowed 100,000 sq ft.
 That means the combined is 200,000.
 A zoning lot merger allows you to allocate the square footage in any way you like as long as you comply with all other zoning requirements.
 You could have one building with 60,000 sq ft and then develop the other with 140,000 sq feet.
 Documents must be filed with Department Of Buildings and Department Of Finance in order to complete an air rights transfer.

-Thank You for reading our blog post on Air Rights NYC.
+Thank You for reading our blog post on NYC Air Rights.

 I hope this was helpful if you are interested in learning more about NYC Air Rights please feel free to Contact Fontan Architecture.
 If you would like to get professional help with Zoning to determine your development rights please check out an article we wrote about Zoning Analysis.
 Also you can learn more about our NYC

 Author Jorge Fontan AIA